happycollision/jekyll.happycollision.com/src/pages/2025/01/05/rethinking-ci-cd.md

 2. Once merged, run all tests again.
 If any fail, do not deploy.
 3. Once tests on `main` all pass, run the deploy.

-Quibble about running all the tests again after merge if you like—we will look at that later.
-But the main thing to notice here is how much you will sweat when you are trying to fix a serious bug in production.
+The main thing to notice here is how much you will sweat when you are trying to fix a serious bug in production.
 How long do these tests take?
 How much time are we wasting after a single line change, or worse, reverting to a known good state that needs no tests at all?

-This is why I am going to argue that the best CI/CD actually leaves the "Deployment" part out.
+This is why I am going to argue that the best CI/CD leaves the "Deployment" part out entirely.

+Always automated, never automatic

 For 4 years, the frontend engineers at Trilliant Health have been running every single deployment from our local computers.
 There is nothing automatic about